 10. Blaze Box BBQ Pizza Oven

-Our final selection is the second of the outdoor barbeque pizza oven designs.
+Our final selection of best pizza ovens is the second of the outdoor pizza oven designs.
 It’s a nicely made metal box with a magnetic closing front door.
 You place the box on top of barbeque, the pizza on the stone inside, and it cooks throughout.
 At least, that’s the idea, but does it work?
-Well, the door has a glass panel so you can see what’s happening, the device has a temperature gauge to show you when it’s at optimum cooking point, and it’s all very neat and tidy.
+Well, the door has a glass panel so you can see what’s happening, the device has a temperature gauge to show you when it’s at the optimum cooking point, and it’s all very neat and tidy.
 It also comes with a two-year warranty, and is designed to be portable.

 As there are no electrical parts with this type of design, there’s less to go wrong.
 In fact, the only complaints from customers that we found were stating that the stone was broken on arrival.
-This is a clearly a transportation issue, and not down to the makers.
+This is clearly a transportation issue, and not down to the makers.
 If the rest, we read that ‘it cooks fast’, it’s a ‘great little utility’ and many more favourable comments.
 It will cost you a bit more than £50, but if you want outdoor pizzas, could be the one.

 - Not electric

 That’s our ten pizza ovens for you – not all of which fit the bill – so which one is the best?
 Before we go on to give you our recommendation, let’s have a quick look at a few things to consider.

 The simple question here is this: are you looking for the best pizza oven indoor UK model?
 Or do you want one for an outdoor barbeque?
 This article began by looking for indoor ovens, so we will discard the two that are designed for barbeque use – albeit recommend them if you decide that is indeed what you need.